Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Methods

 \subsection{Gumbel Coupling}

-While maximal coupling is theoretically optimal , we also introduce a simpler alternative, \textit{\textbf{Gumbel Coupling}}, which is more computationally efficient but achieves a comparable coupling cost with maximal coupling.
-We denote $\pi_{GS}$ in Algorithm 4 and SJD implementation with this coupling in Algorithm 5.
-As shown, this algorithm is based on the Gumbel-Max trick that relies on sharing the same random noise vector to couple two categorical sampling processes.
-We first establish its validity and provide a lower bound for its cost:
+In Alg. \ref{alg:gumbel_coupling}, we also propose \textit{Gumbel Coupling} ($\pi_{GS}$), which have similar coupling cost with $\pi_{MC}$ but have different characteristic and convergence behavior.
+As shown, this algorithm is based on the Gumbel-Max trick that relies on sharing the same random noise vector to couple two categorical sampling processes. \texttt{GS} versioned SCD can also be seen in Alg. \ref{alg:scd}.
+We establish its validity and provide a lower bound for its cost:

-\begin{theorem} Let the pair (X,Y) be generated by Algorithm 4.
+\begin{theorem} Let the pair (X,Y) be generated by \cref{alg:gumbel_coupling}.
 Then, their resulting joint distribution $(X,Y) \sim \pi_{GS}$, is a valid coupling of P and Q. Its worst-case coupling cost is lower-bounded by: